ArPiRobot/arpirobot.github.io/docs/setup/devsetup.md

 ** *Note: In the above example python 3.7 is installed.
 Make sure to install the same version of python which is used on the robot (this is based on the Raspberry Pi Image used).* **

 ## Installing Visual Studio Code
 There are many development environments for writing python code, but for ArPiRobot we will focus on Visual Studio Code (VSCode).
-It provides intelligent code suggestions and error detection, and there is an ArPiRobot extension for VSCode that can help create projects.
+It provides intelligent code suggestions and error detection, and there is an ArPiRobot extension for VSCode that can help create projects and install ArPiRobot updates on the development PC.

 Download and install VSCode from [https://code.visualstudio.com/](https://code.visualstudio.com/).